 CNRI / SCIENCE PHOTO LIBRARY CNRI / SCIENCE PHOTO LIBRARY

 Skin mole.
-Light micrograph of a section through a junctional or junction naevus, a type of skin mole.
-This pigmented naevus is produced by abnormal clustering of pigment cells (melanocytes) in the skin at the dermoepidermal junction, where the dermis and epidermis layers meet.
+Light micrograph of a section through a compound naevus, a type of skin mole.
+This pigmented naevus is produced by abnormal clustering of pigment cells (melanocytes) in the skin.
 At top are loose cornified layers on the surface of the skin.
-The epidermis is immediately below this, followed by the dermis.
-Throughout this region there are clusters of melanocyte pigment cells with dark purple nuclei.
-These dermal pigment cells form the junctional naevus.
+Beneath this is the dark pink epidermis made up of layers of cells.
+In the centre, within the dermis, are clusters of melanocyte pigment cells with many dark nuclei.
+These dermal pigment cells form the compound naevus.
 Like other moles, naevi are harmless, but on rare occasions can become cancerous.

 Model release not required.
 Property release not required.